-CRDN 2.9: Actively 100% of students will NUTR 593 Supervised Program director, Every semester contribute to achieve a minimum Practice in Health nutrition and dietetics , professional and score of 4 on CRDN 2.9 Promotion faculty and preceptors community on the professional organizations. (summative) evaluation CRDN 2.10: Demonstrate 100% of students will NUTR 593 Supervised Program director, Every semester professional attributes in achieve a minimum Practice in Health nutrition and dietetics all areas of practice. score of 4 on CRDN Management faculty and preceptors 2.10 on the professional (summative) evaluation CRDN 2.11: Show 100% of students will NUTR 593 Supervised Program director, Every semester cultural humility in achieve a minimum Practice in Health nutrition and dietetics interactions with score of 4 on CRDN Management faculty and preceptors colleagues, staff, clients, 2.11 on the patients and the public. professional NUTR 592 Supervised (summative) Practice in Health evaluation Promotion CRDN 2.12: Implement 100% of students will NUTR 593 Supervised Program director, Every semester culturally sensitive achieve a minimum Practice in Health nutrition and dietetics strategies to address score of 4 on CRDN Management faculty and preceptors cultural biases and 2.12 on the differences. professional NUTR 592 Supervised (summative) Practice in Health evaluation Promotion CRDN 2.13: Advocate for 100% of students will NUTR 592 Supervised Program director, Every semester local, state or national achieve a minimum Practice in Health nutrition and dietetics legislative and score of 4 on CRDN Promotion faculty and preceptors regulatory issues or 2.13 on the
+NUTR 592 faculty and

+Supervised preceptors

+Practice in Health

+Promotion

+CRDN 2.9: Actively 100% of students will achieve a minimum score of 4 NUTR 593 Program Every

+contribute to on CRDN 2.9 on the professional (summative) Supervised director, semester

+professional and evaluation Practice in Health nutrition and

+community Promotion dietetics

+organizations. faculty and

+preceptors

+CRDN 2.10: 100% of students will achieve a minimum score of 4 NUTR 593 Program Every

+Demonstrate on CRDN 2.10 on the professional (summative) Supervised director, semester

+professional evaluation Practice in Health nutrition and

+attributes in all Management dietetics

+areas of practice. faculty and

+preceptors

+CRDN 2.11: Show 100% of students will achieve a minimum score of 4 NUTR 593 Program Every

+cultural humility in on CRDN 2.11 on the professional (summative) Supervised director, semester

+interactions with evaluation Practice in Health nutrition and

+colleagues, staff, Management dietetics

+clients, patients and faculty and

+the public.
+NUTR 592 preceptors

+Supervised

+Practice in Health

+Promotion

+CRDN 2.12: 100% of students will achieve a minimum score of 4 NUTR 593 Program Every

+Implement on CRDN 2.12 on the professional (summative) Supervised director, semester

+culturally sensitive evaluation Practice in Health nutrition and

+strategies to Management dietetics

+address cultural faculty and

+preceptors